google/exposure-notifications-server/docs/server_deployment_options.md

 ![Exposure Notification Key Server data egress flow](images/data-retrieval.svg "Exposure Notification Key Server data egress flow")

-The Exposure Notification Key Server compute components have been designed to be stateless, scalable, and rely on data stored in a shared databased.
+The Exposure Notification Key Server compute components have been designed to be stateless, scalable, and rely on data stored in a shared database.
 This makes the compute components suited to deployment on
 [serverless compute platforms](https://en.wikipedia.org/wiki/Serverless_computing).